xpresserjs/documentation/configuration/readme.md

 When it comes to modifying or extending xpresser core files, the **use.json** comes in handy.
 The use.json simply tells xpresser path to files you want added to your project.

-Contents of the use.json varies depending on your project and what you want todo.
+Contents of the use.json depends on your project and what you want todo.

 **Note:** By default the use.json should be located in your `jsonConfigs` folder
 ```json